Featured Comment:

 Lastly, add the panko breadcrumbs, pressing them gently but firmly into the surface.
 The pressure helps the breadcrumbs stick properly without squishing them too much, which would reduce their ability to create that signature airy crunch.

-You can tell the oil is around 170°C (340°F) when you insert chopsticks and observe small bubbles slowly forming at the tip.
+You can tell the oil is around 170°C when you insert wooden chopsticks and observe small bubbles slowly forming at the tip—too many rapid bubbles means the oil is too hot, hardly any bubbles means it’s too cool.

 When you first add it to the oil, it will crackle loudly.
 This is the reaction between the oil and the moisture in the meat.
 As it cooks, the crackling gets quieter, this is how you can tell if its cooked all the way through by sound.